yuktsan/stamplay-tutorials/01-user-local-login/README.md

 ## Using the example

-You can use both your hosting or the Stamplay hosting but first you must create an application in the [Stamplay Editor](https://editor.stamplay.com).
+- Create an application in the [Stamplay Editor](https://editor.stamplay.com)
+- Use the Stamplay hosting or your own hosting

 ### Stamplay hosting